Python is a widely used high-level programming language. It is also one of the most popular and flexible server-side languages.

 python --version

-The output shows the installed Python version.
+The output shows the Python version.

-2. Double-click python.exe (the Python interpreter) or IDLE.
+2. Double-click python.exe (the Python interpreter)

 3. The interpreter opens the command prompt and shows the following window:

-Step 6: Verify PIP Was Installed
+Step 6: Verify pip is Installed on Windows

 pip --version